kalviumcommunity/entbuds2/README.md

 We welcome contributions from the open-source community to enhance Cinebuds.
 To contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/your-username/cinebuds/blob/main/CONTRIBUTING.md) file.

-## License

-Cinebuds is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](https://github.com/your-username/cinebuds/blob/main/LICENSE) file for more details.

 ---